Discrete Representations Strengthen Vision Transformer Robustness: Appendix

 \emph{ImageNet Training} We train our model with the Adam~\citep{kingma2017adam} optimizer.
 Our batchsize is 4096 and trained on 64 TPU cores.
 We start from a learning rate of 0.001 and train 300 epoch.
 We use linear warm up for 10k iterations and then a cosine annealing for the learning rate schedule.
 We use $224 \times 224$ resolution for the input image.
 We conduct experiment on three variants of the ViT model, Ti, S, and B, from small to large.
 In addition, we also experiment on the newly released MLPMixer, which also uses image patch as the token embeddings.
 We denote our approach as using both representations, and we also run a discrete only variant where we only uses the discrete embeddings without pixel embeddings.
 Due to the small input dimension of Ti, we only use the code representation without concatenate the pixel representation, and we project the 256 dimension to 192 via a linear projection layer.
 For the other variants, we concatenate both representations, and pad zeros if additional dimension required for the transformer.
 We use the same augmentation and model regularization as~\citep{vitreg}, where we use RandAug with hyper-parameter (2,15) and mixup with $\alpha=0.5$, and we apply a dropout rate of 0.1 and stochastic block dropout of 0.1.
 We download pretrained VQGAN model, which is trained on only ImageNet.
 We use VQ-GAN's encoder only with a codebook size of 1,024.
 The codebook integer is embedded into a 256 dimension vector.
+For the ViT-B discrete, we find training 800 epoch instead of 300 epoch can give another 0.1-1\% gain over the test set, while training others for longer results in decreased performance.